KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 * [isort](https://pycqa.github.io/isort/): sort Django imports
 * [Coverage](https://coverage.readthedocs.io/): measures the percentage of code per file that is covered by tests

 Invariably, these other tools will have had new releases of their own between Pinax releases.
 As a result, additional changes will need to be made to the configuration.
-For some exmaples, check out the WIP [Pinax 22.12 Release Plan](https://github.com/pinax/pinax/wiki/Pinax-22.12-Release-Plan/).
+For some examples, check out the WIP [Pinax 22.12 Release Plan](https://github.com/pinax/pinax/wiki/Pinax-22.12-Release-Plan/).

 ## Running the Test Matrix Locally Using tox